surveyjs/survey-library/docs/design-survey-conditional-logic.md

 ### Asynchronous Functions

 If an expression requires time-consuming calculations or a request to a server, implement an asynchronous custom function.
-The following code shows a skeleton of an asynchronous function.
-Edit this skeleton to adapt it to your case.
+The following code shows an example of an asynchronous function:

 ```js
 function asyncFunc(params: any[]): any {